Template Syntax 6.0

 (input)="currentHero.name=$event.target.value" >

-To update the name property, the changed text is retrieved by following the path $event.target.value.
+property, the changed text is retrieved by following the path $event.target.value

-If the event belongs to a directive (recall that components are directives), $event has whatever shape the directive decides to produce.
+If the event belongs to a directive (recall that components are directives),

 Custom events

-Consider a HeroComponent that presents hero information and responds to user actions.
-Although the HeroComponent has a delete button it doesn’t know how to delete the hero itself.
 The best it can do is raise an event reporting the user’s delete request.

-Here are the pertinent excerpts from that HeroComponent:
+Here are the pertinent excerpts from that HeroComponent

 lib/src/hero_component.dart (template)